 Low-Bit Rate Speech Coder

 Government/military organizations have developed a series of speech coders to meet the objectives of utility, lower bandwidth, higher delay and noisy environments.
 This also includes the early fundamental work on speech coding using LPC and CELP techniques funded by the US government.
 Later developments have resulted in inter-governmental standards for universal, interoperable voice compression algorithms complete with noise preprocessing to accommodate acoustically hostile environments.
 MELP/MELPe is the result of this multi-year, multi-country, multi-developer effort to achieve a decent quality low-bit rate speech coder.
+The TSVCIS coder is a follow-on wideband waveform, compatible with MELPe.

 Internet Wideband Audio Codec